dagostinelli/python-package-boilerplate/README.md

 ## Nice to Add

 I enjoy filesystem monitors that look for files as I change them and then automatically execute the unit tests in the background.
 I haven't found a cross-platform way to do that yet, so it's not in this boilerplate.
+For interested parties running Linux, you can do it in a `make` file.
+Create a `make watch` target in your `Makefile`and call `inotifywatch` there.